ChildFund’s Work in Ecuador

 ChildFund’s main strategic partners in each of the areas are federations, groups of community associations whose representatives are local leaders.
 ChildFund empowers these organizations through funding from sponsorship donations, which support the federations’ Area Strategic Plans.

-Each federation seeks partnerships and alliances with institutions whose expertise allows them to perform, provide technical guidance and co-finance activities planned to achieve a broad, deep and lasting impact on the lives of children and communities.
+Each federation seeks partnerships and alliances with institutions whose expertise allows them to perform, provide technical guidance and co-finance activities planned to achieve a broad, deep and lasting impact on the lives of children and communities, helping them identify causes of poverty and alleviate its effects.

 The executing or implementing partner organizations are defined in relation to their respective projects’ needs, and they provide technical and organizational resources as well as operational and programmatic infrastructure.